 Revenue from the rendering of services, sales of goods and licensing of intellectual property is recognized at a point in time.
-The U.S. right-to-use license amount of US\$22.2 million was recognized in 2017 by Legend USA and the non-U.S. territories license amount of US\$7.6 million was recognized in 2018 by Legend Ireland.
+The non-U.S. territories license amount of US\$7.6 million was recognized in 2018 by Legend Ireland.
 Revenue from licensing of intellectual property in 2018 represents revenue recognized for the right to use the license in non-US territories, which was transferred in 2018 when the customer is able to use and benefit from the license.
 Revenue from licensing of intellectual property in 2019 represents variable consideration relating to the milestone payments which were constrained in prior years but included in the transaction price in 2019 when the milestones were highly probable achieved.
-At inception, the amount allocated to licensing of intellectual property was US\$30 million, which was updated to US\$34.5 million as at December 2019.
+At inception, the amount allocated to licensing of intellectual property was US\$30 million for both U.S. and non-U.S. territories, which was updated to US\$40.2 million as at December 2020.

 Revenue from JSC service is recognized overtime.
 Transaction price allocated to JSC service is recognized as revenue on straight-line basis over the service period, which is estimated to be 9 years, starting from the point when the license is transferred and JSC activities are initiated.
-At inception the amount allocated to JSC service was US\$370 million, which was updated to US\$425.5 million as at December 2019.
+At inception the amount allocated to JSC service was US\$370 million for both U.S. and non-U.S. territories, which was updated to US\$494.8 million as at December 2020.